ssgaur/Minimal-Symfony3-MVC-Boilerplater/ReadMe.md

 		......			.....
 );

-returns:  if successfull than id of last inserted record in table
+Return:  if successfull than id of last inserted record in table
 		 else  false
 ```

-For Updating data into table
+#### For Updating data into table
 ```
-function update($id,$data){

-}
+$user->update($id,$data)

-format of $data -
+Where -
-$id is the auto incremented key of the table
+$id : The auto incremented key of the table
 $data = array(
 	'columnName1' => $somevalue1,
 	'columnName2' => $somevalue2,